the-lay/comfy-home/README.md

 homemade-smart-home
 ===================
 DIY smarthome
-Expecting some kind of beta in the beginning of June 2014.
+Expecting some kind of beta somewhere in 2014

 Old readme